DeepX-inc/.github/.github/ISSUE_TEMPLATE/bug-report.md

 **Screenshots**
 If applicable, add screenshots to help explain your problem.
 Don't upload confidential images.
-Images in Issue will be accessible from everyone outside DeepX-inc.
+Images in GitHub Issues will be accessible from everyone outside DeepX-inc.

 **System Information:**
 - OS: [e.g. iOS]